Administration of the IPA Hall of Fame and Music Awards

 Living and Deceased Categories

 Candidates from each of the three IPA Polka Music Hall of Fame categories: Living, Deceased, and Pioneer are selected and inducted each year.
 The number inducted from each category is determined by the committee and IPA President.
-Qualified candidates on the Living ballot who pass away are transferrred to the Deceased ballot for consideration in the subsequent election cycle.
-Deceased nominees who are deemed qualified for the first time will be placed on the Deceased ballot after a one-year moratorium (or until the following election cycle.)
+Qualified candidates on the Living ballot who pass away are transferrred to the Deceased ballot for consideration in the subsequent election period.
+Deceased nominees who are deemed qualified for the first time will be placed on the Deceased ballot after a one-year moratorium (or until the following election period.)

 IPA Music Awards

 The Academy of Electors votes each year to determine the IPA Polka Music Award winners.
 Currently, deserving polka artists are recognized with the following music awards: Polish Style Band of the Year, International Style Band of the Year, Polish Style Male Vocalist of the Year, International Style Male Vocalist of the Year, Polish Style Female Vocalist of the Year, International Style Female Vocalist of the Year, Polish Style Album of the Year, International Style Album of the Year, Polish Style Song of the Year, and International Style Song of the Year.
-At least five nominations must be registered (see “How to Apply”) to be considered for any award.
+At least five applicants must be officially registered (see “How to Apply”) to be considered for each award.

 Eligibility Requirements for Recording Awards